hoodiecrow/ConsTcl/README.md

 #### Assignment

-_Example: `` (set! r 20) `` => 20 (`` r `` is a bound symbol, so it's allowed to assign to it)_
+_Example: `` (set! r 20) `` ==> 20 (`` r `` is a bound symbol, so it's allowed to assign to it)_

-Once a variable has been created, the value at the location it is bound to can be changed (hence the name "variable", something that can be modified).
+Once a variable has been created, the value at the location it is bound to can be changed (hence the name `variable', something that can vary).
 The process is called assignment.
 The `` /set! `` helper does assignment: it modifies an existing variable that is bound somewhere in the environment chain.
 It finds the variable's environment and updates the binding.
 It returns the value, so calls to `` set! `` can be chained: `` (set! foo (set! bar 99)) `` sets both variables to 99.
-By Scheme convention, procedures that modify variables have "!" at the end of their name.
+By Scheme convention, procedures that modify variables have `!' at the end of their name.

 __/set!__ procedure